 - Applications displayed in Control Panel > Programs and Features page - Windows Store applications

 To view the details of a scanned Windows-based instance:

-- 1. Go to the Re-platform tab on the Migrations page. - 2.
-Click on the scan to view the details. - 3.
+- 1. Go to the Migration tab and click My Scans. - 2.
+Click on the scan. - 3.
 To view the Windows applications, go to the Applications tab.